koalateadev/android-templates/setup/build-variants.md

 ## Best Practices

-1. ✅ Use flavors for environment differences (dev/staging/prod)
+- Use flavors for environment differences
-2. ✅ Use build types for debug/release configurations
+- Use build types for debug/release
-3. ✅ Keep variant-specific code minimal
+- Keep variant-specific code minimal
-4. ✅ Use BuildConfig for configuration values
+- Use BuildConfig for configuration values
-5. ✅ Store secrets in environment variables or secure storage
+- Store secrets in environment variables
-6. ✅ Test all important variants
+- Test important variants
-7. ✅ Use different app icons for easy identification
+- Use different app icons for identification
-8. ✅ Use different package names to install multiple variants
+- Use different package names for side-by-side installation
-9. ✅ Filter out unnecessary variants
-10. ✅ Automate builds with CI/CD

 ## Common Use Cases